Your Trusted Quotes Team for 5★ conveyancing firms nationwide. Premium legal services, fully vetted — at a fraction of the price.

 Here’s how the process works:

-- Discharge of Mortgage: Your solicitor or conveyancer will apply to the Land Registry to have the lender’s charge removed from the title deed.
+1. Final Payment: Once you’ve made the final payment on your mortgage, your lender will confirm that the mortgage has been fully repaid.
+2. Discharge of Mortgage: Your solicitor or conveyancer will apply to the Land Registry to have the lender’s charge removed from the title deed.
 This process is straightforward, and once completed, you will own the property outright with no mortgage attached.
+3. Updated Title Deed: The Land Registry will update the title deed to remove the lender’s charge, confirming that you now own the property free of any mortgage debt.

 The mortgage deed is a critical document in the home buying process, as it outlines the terms of your mortgage and gives the lender a legal charge over your property.
 By signing the mortgage deed, you’re agreeing to the terms of your mortgage and committing to making regular repayments to your lender.
 It’s important to understand the role of the mortgage deed and to review the document carefully before signing.